paleohayduke/TrafficSimProject/README.md

 Need to flip vertically.

 COMPLETED TASKS

+COMPLETED 9/29/2018: Link to Road from nodes.

+COMPLETED 9/29/2018: Change intersection node set up.. currently every intersection is made up of two nodes... need to change to ONE node at each intersection... this will greatly simplify stop signs and stop lights.

+COMPLETED 9/29/2018: Alter localRoadBuilder to implement unidirectional node connections for one-way roads.

 COMPLETED 9/28/2018: Sometimes the cars will cycle through more than one node when updating their waypoint.
 Might be a problem with node connections.